bart747/notebook/articles/fonts-linux.md

 - [Merriweather](https://fonts.google.com/specimen/Merriweather)
 - [IBM Plex Serif](https://github.com/IBM/plex)

-BTW, *Ubuntu* (obviously common preinstalled typeface) is a good UI font.
+BTW, *Ubuntu* (obviously common pre-installed typeface) is a good UI font.
 The problem is that it looks “original”, so it shouldn't serve as a default sans-serif that will be used in a browser.